JacobPaxton/data_science_notes/ds_notes.md

     * df.resample('M').mean().plot(ax=ax, label='Monthly Average) ----- plots using same ax as previously-defined graph
     * df.resample('M').shift(12).plot(ax=ax, label='Last Year') ----- plots 12 months prior in place, so you can compare last year to this year

+## Anomaly Detection
+- Finding outliers (numerical distance) and anomalies (general difference) for the purpose of further investigation
+    * Can come from novel patterns or from outlier datapoints
+### Cases
+- Contextual: "This action is okay here, but not okay here"
+- Noise: "This action is more clean than normal"
+- Point Anomaly: "This action is too far from the norm"
+- Collective: "This action had an unusual combination"
+- Novelty: "This pattern is unseen"
+### Techniques
+- Stats: Standard metrics like average and standard deviation, also moving averages
+- Classification: Support Vector Machine (a regression of classification), Random Forest, Isolation Forest (calculates number of splits needed to isolate a specified point)
+- Clustering: KMeans and DBSCAN
+- Density: KNN Local Outlier Factor

 ## Scaling
 - Used to fix distance-based calculations (DO IT EVERY TIME)
     * Definitely use on KNN, K-Means, etc